-- Vast majority of pay is performance-based, consisting of restricted stock with significantly long cliffvesting periods. - Clawback policy. - Prohibition on short sales and hedging of the Company's common stock. - No significant perquisites. - No severance agreements. - No employment agreements, other than with the Chairman & CEO. - Cap on the value of equity compensation that may be earned by the Chairman & CEO.
+- Vast majority of pay is performance-based, consisting of restricted stock with significantly long cliff-vesting periods. - Clawback policy. - Prohibition on short sales and hedging of the Company's common stock. - No significant perquisites. - No severance agreements. - No employment agreements, other than with the Chairman & CEO.

-- No defined benefit program or supplemental executive retirement plans. - No backdating or repricing of equity-based share awards. - Routine consultation with independent compensation advisors. - Annual independence assessment of advisors to the Compensation Committee. - Annual risk assessment by the Compensation Committee related to the Company's compensation policies.
+- Cap on the value of equity compensation that may be earned by the Chairman & CEO and President. - No defined benefit program or supplemental executive retirement plans. - No backdating or repricing of equity-based share awards. - Routine consultation with independent compensation advisors. - Annual independence assessment of advisors to the Compensation Committee. - Annual risk assessment by the Compensation Committee related to the Company's compensation policies.

 Determination of Executive Compensation.
 The Board delegates responsibility for determining the compensation structure of our Chairman & CEO and our President to the Compensation Committee.
 For our other NEOs, our Chairman & CEO determines their compensation after review and consultation with the Compensation Committee.
 The Compensation Committee currently consists of three independent directors appointed by the Board.
-In providing input regarding the other NEOs' compensation, the Compensation Committee considers each NEO's responsibilities, the overall financial performance of the Company, the performance of the department or function that such NEO leads and the collective success of the team meeting certain strategic priorities.
-The Compensation Committee has the opportunity to meet with the NEOs at various times during the year, which allows the Compensation Committee to form its own assessment of each individual's performance.
+In providing input regarding the other NEOs' compensation, the Compensation Committee considers each NEO's responsibilities, the overall financial performance of the Company, the performance of the department or function that such NEO leads, and their collective success in meeting the Company's strategic priorities.
+The Compensation Committee has the opportunity to meet with the NEOs at various times during the year, which allows the Compensation Committee to form its own independent of each individual's performance.